johanseaxis/acap-native-sdk-examples/tensorflow-to-larod/README.md

  python training/train.py -i /env/data/images/val2017/ -a /env/data/annotations/instances_val2017.json
  ```

- For better results when not using the pretrained model, you should download the much larger training dataset from [the MS COCO site](https://cocodataset.org/#download).
+ For better results when training your own model, you should download the much larger training dataset from [the MS COCO site](https://cocodataset.org/#download).

 While this example looks at the process from model creation to inference on a camera, pretrained models
 are available at e.g., https://www.tensorflow.org/lite/models and https://coral.ai/models/.
 The models from [coral.ai](https://coral.ai) are precompiled to run on the Edge TPU and thus only require conversion to `.larod`, [as described further on](#converting-to-larod).